Investigation of Medium Modifications to $^{12}$C Structure Functions in the Resonance Region

-The differential cross sections are determined from the background-corrected electron yields after correcting for inefficiencies and radiative corrections; the latter which include bremsstrahlung, vertex corrections and loop diagrams standard to electron scattering experiments.
-In all previous electron scattering experiments on nuclear targets at high energies (at SLAC and Jefferson Lab) the contribution from the radiative tail of nuclear excitations was neglected.
-In this analysis we correct for these using a fit to the $^{12}$C nuclear excitation form factors~\cite{Bodek:2023dsr} because we find that it cannot be neglected at low $Q^2$ and large $\nu$.
-In the calculation of radiative corrections (and Coulomb corrections) described below we model the electron scattering cross section by a universal fit to all available electron scattering data (including our data) on hydrogen, deuterium and carbon \cite{Bodek:2022gli,Bodek:2023dsr}.
-Since the fit is used to determine the radiative, Coulomb, and bin-centering corrections, multiple iterations of the cross section extraction and fit of the data are performed until the results converge with less than $0.2\%$ variation between iterations.
+In the calculation of radiative corrections (and Coulomb corrections described below) we model the electron scattering cross section by a universal fit to all available electron scattering data (including our data) on hydrogen, deuterium and carbon~\cite{Bodek:2022gli,Bodek:2023dsr}.
+Since the fit is used to determine the radiative, Coulomb, and bin-center corrections, we iterate the extraction and fit three times, achieving convergence less than 0.2\% between iterations.